Frio County DWI Court Process

 What to Bring to Court

-- Any Documentation: Any documents relevant to your case, such as insurance information, vehicle registration, or witness statements.
+- Any Documentation: Any documents that may be relevant to your case, such as insurance information, vehicle registration, or witness statements.

-- Professional Dress Code: Dress professionally and respectfully.
-Avoid wearing jeans, shorts, t-shirts, or revealing clothing.
+- Professional Dress Code: Dress in a respectful and professional manner.
+Avoid wearing shorts, t-shirts, tank tops, or revealing clothing.

 Local Court Procedures